Saudi airman in U.S. for training suspected in deadly shooting at Florida Navy base

 U.S President Donald Trump said Saudi Arabia’s King Salman called him to offer condolences and sympathy to the victims.

-“The King said that the Saudi people are greatly angered by the barbaric actions of the shooter, and that this person in no way shape or form represents the feelings of the Saudi people who love the American people,” Trump wrote on Twitter.
+“The King said that the Saudi people are greatly angered by the barbaric actions of the shooter,” Trump wrote on Twitter.

-In a statement, King Salman condemned the shooting as a “heinous crime” and said Saudi security services were working with U.S. agencies to try to uncover the cause.
+In a statement, King Salman condemned the shooting and said Saudi security services were working with U.S. agencies to uncover the cause.

+“The perpetrator of this heinous crime does not represent the Saudi people, who count the American people as friends and allies,” Salman said.

 The suspect used a handgun in the incident, which played out over two floors in a classroom building at a base whose main function is training.